dewi-alliance/hotspot-manufacturers/template.md

 ## Product Information (required)
 * What is this product's model name?
-* Is this is Light Hotspot or Full Hotspot?
-(Due to the time required for the HIP19 process, new applications should be for Light Hotspots only)
+* Is this is Light Hotspot?
+Y/N (Due to the time required for the HIP19 process, new applications should be for Light Hotspots only)
 * Is this model for indoor, outdoor, or both?
 (If there are two models, list them separately)
 * Provide a brief description of the product:
 * What is your approximate price point?